Granpa

 Granpa is a British family-oriented animated film which adapts a picture book by John Burningham.
 Produced by TVS for Channel 4 Television in 1989, it was released on VHS by PolyGram Video in 1994.
+After it was initially released by Stephen Woolley's Palace Video label earlier in the 90's.

 An expensive film to produce, Granpa is hand-illustrated with coloured pencil, imitating Burningham's style in the book.
 It was directed by Dianne Jackson, who previously adapted The Snowman by Raymond Briggs (1978), a wordless picture book as an exceptionally successful family-oriented animated film (1982).
 Howard Blake, who wrote the music for The Snowman, wrote the music and the script for Granpa, which is referred to as an "animated children's opera".
 The voices of Granpa and Emily are by Peter Ustinov and Emily Osborne.
-Granpa won the Prix Jeunesse International award for excellence in children's television programming in 1990.
+Granpa won the Prix Jeunesse Special Prize in children's television programming in 1990.

 Book

 The animated film is an adaptation of the children's picture book Granpa, written and illustrated by John Burningham and published by Jonathan Cape in 1984.
 Burningham won the Kurt Maschler Award, or "the Emil", from Kurt Maschler (the publisher) and BookTrust, which annually recognised the author(s) of one "work of imagination for children, in which text and illustration are integrated so that each enhances and balances the other."